jplhomer/superflare/packages/superflare/docs/d1-models.md

 npx superflare migrate --create
 ```

-Note that `registerModel` is required to be called for each model.
+Note that `Model.register` is required to be called for each model.
 This is how Superflare knows which models to load when you run [Jobs](#) and other background tasks.

 ## Model Attributes